benlaken/Romania_2016/talk.md

 ###  Your typical workflow?

-* Manual pipeline<!-- .element class="fragment" -->
+Danger signs<!-- .element style="color: #FF0000" -->
+- Manual pipeline
-* Inherited code you don't understand<!-- .element class="fragment" -->
+- Inherited code you don't understand
-* Monolithic spreadsheets<!-- .element class="fragment" -->
+- Monolithic spreadsheets
-* Difficult to re-run/change something<!-- .element class="fragment" -->
+- Difficult to re-run/change something
-* No documentation<!-- .element class="fragment" -->
+- No documentation
-* You never actually intended for anyone else to use the work...<!-- .element class="fragment" -->
+- You never actually intended for anyone else to use the work...

 --

 ### How can you start to change this?

-Goal: people should be able to see what you did, and how you did it **without effort on their part**.
+Goal: people should be able to see what you did, and how you did it
+<span>without effort on their part<!-- .element style="color: #228B22" --></span>

 * Learn key tools (Bash, Python/R, Git)<!-- .element class="fragment" -->
 * Pace yourself: improve incrementally<!-- .element class="fragment" -->